About Our Office

 What are the costs associated with a procedure?

 Whenever a procedure is performed, either insurance covered or cosmetic, there are three or four separate charges associated with the procedure.
 The first is the surgeons fee.
 This fee is used to pay for the physicians salary, office overhead, office nursing staff, secretaries, malpractice insurance, and other costs of running a practice.
 The second is the facility fee.
-This is used to pay for the cost of the surgical building, the equipment, the surgical nursing staff and liability insurance.
+This is used to pay for the cost of the surgical building, the equipment, disposable surgical equipment used with each case, the surgical nursing staff and liability insurance for the facility.
 Third, the anesthesia charge.
 This is used to pay the anesthesiologist salary, malpractice insurance and costs of running their practice, etc. Finally, if implanted material (i.e. breast implants, nasal or facial implants) are used the cost is passed on to the patient, often including a small shipping, handling and storage fee markup.

 At Tanner Clinic, the ancillary costs for procedures performed at our in-office surgical suite are far less than what would be charged if the surgery were performed in a hospital or surgery center facility.
-There is no facility fee charged here.
-Further, when IV sedation only is administered, the cost of anesthesia is that charged by the nurse administering the anesthesia and is usually $300 or less.
+The facility fee charged is kept very low.
+Further, when IV sedation is administered, the cost of anesthesia is that charged by the nurse or CRNA administering the anesthesia and varies depending on the time allocated to the procedure.

 What is the AAAASF?